BenedictEnimel/CHURN-ANALYSIS-ON-TELCO-CUSTOMERS/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all the free available resource made available online
+I would like to express my appreciation to my supervisors

 <p align="right">(<a href="#readme-top">back to top</a>)</p>